 PRECAUTIONS TO BE TAKEN IN STORAGE: Store and use with adequate ventilation.
-Separate propane cylinders from oxygen, chlorine, and other oxidizers by at least 20 ft (6.1 m) or use a barricade of noncombustible material.
+Separate butane cylinders from oxygen and other oxidizers by at least 20 ft (6.1 m), or use a barricade of noncombustible material.
 This barricade should be at least 5 ft (1.53 m) high and have a fire resistance rating of at least 1⁄2 hour.
 Firmly secure cylinders upright to keep them from falling or being knocked over.
-Screw valve protection cap firmly in place by hand.
+Butane cylinders designed to accept a valve protection cap must be provided with a cap.
+Screw cap firmly in place by hand.
 Post "No Smoking or Open Flames" signs in storage and use areas.
 There must be no sources of ignition.
 All electrical equipment in storage areas must be explosion-proof.
 Storage areas must meet national electric codes for Class 1 hazardous areas.
 Store only where temperature will not exceed 125°F (52°C).
 Store full and empty cylinders separately.
 Use a first-in, first-out inventory system to prevent storing full cylinders for long periods.

 PRECAUTIONS TO BE TAKEN IN HANDLING: Protect cylinders from damage.
 Use a suitable hand truck to move cylinders; do not drag, roll, slide, or drop.
-All piped propane systems and associated equipment must be grounded.
+All piped butane systems and associated equipment must be grounded.
 Electrical equipment must be non-sparking or explosion-proof.
-Leak check system with soapy water; never use a flame.
+Leak check with soapy water; never use a flame.
 Never attempt to lift a cylinder by its cap; the cap is intended solely to protect the valve.
 Never insert an object (e.g., wrench, screwdriver, pry bar) into cap openings; doing so may damage the valve and cause a leak.
 Use an adjustable strap wrench to remove over-tight or rusted caps.
 Open valve slowly.
 If valve is hard to open, discontinue use and contact your supplier.
-For other precautions in using propane, see section 16.
+For other precautions in using butane, see section 16.

-For further information on storage, handling, and use of this product, see NFPA 55, Standard for the Storage, Use, and Handling of Compressed and Liquefied Gases in Portable Cylinders, published by the National Fire Protection Association.
+For further information on storage, handling, and use of butane, see NFPA 55, Standard for the Storage, Use, and Handling of Compressed and Liquefied Gases in Portable Cylinders, published by the National Fire Protection Association.